MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

   /// You shouldn't disable this property if WebView2 is being used as a "full browser" with arbitrary navigation
   /// and should protect end user privacy.
   ///
-  ///
-  /// There is `TrackingPreventionLevel` property to control levels of tracking prevention of the WebView2's
+  /// There is `CoreWebView2Profile.PreferredTrackingPreventionLevel` property to control levels of tracking prevention
-  /// associated with a same user profile.
-However, you can also turn off tracking prevention later using
+  ///  of the WebView2's associated with a same profile.
+However, you can also disable tracking prevention later using
-  /// `TrackingPreventionLevel` property and `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_OFF` value
+  /// `CoreWebView2Profile.PreferredTrackingPreventionLevel` property and `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_NONE` value
   /// but that doesn't improves runtime performance.
-  /// See `TrackingPreventionLevel` for more details.
+  /// See `CoreWebView2Profile.PreferredTrackingPreventionLevel` for more details.
   ///
   /// Tracking prevention protects users from online tracking by restricting
   /// the ability of trackers to access browser-based storage as well as the network.
   /// See [Tracking prevention](microsoft-edge/web-platform/tracking-prevention).
-  [propget] HRESULT IsTrackingPreventionEnabled([out, retval]  BOOL* value);
+  [propget] HRESULT EnableTrackingPrevention([out, retval]  BOOL* value);
-  /// Sets the `IsTrackingPreventionEnabled` property.
+  /// Sets the `EnableTrackingPrevention` property.
-  [propput] HRESULT IsTrackingPreventionEnabled([in]  BOOL value);
+  [propput] HRESULT EnableTrackingPrevention([in]  BOOL value);
 }

 /// This is the ICoreWebView2 profile.
 [uuid(ddc4070a-c873-11eb-b8bc-0242ac130003), object, pointer_default(unique)]
 interface ICoreWebView2Profile5: IUnknown {
-  /// The `TrackingPreventionLevel` property sets the level of tracking prevention when `IsTrackingPreventionEnabled`
+  /// The `PreferredTrackingPreventionLevel` property allows you to control levels of tracking prevention for WebView2 which
-  /// is enabled and otherwise level will not be updated and remains as `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_OFF`
-  /// This level would apply to the context of the user profile.
-That is, all WebView2s sharing the same user profile will be affected.
+  /// are associated with a profile.
+This level would apply to the context of the profile.
+That is, all WebView2s sharing the same
+  /// profile will be affected and also the value is persisted in the user data folder.
   ///
   /// See `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL` for descriptions of levels.
   ///
-  /// If tracking prevention feature is enabled when creating the WebView2 environment, you can also turn off
+  /// If tracking prevention feature is enabled when creating the WebView2 environment, you can also disable
-  /// tracking prevention later using `TrackingPreventionLevel` property and `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_OFF` value
+  /// tracking prevention later using this property and `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_NONE` value
   /// but that doesn't improves runtime performance.
   ///
-  /// There is `IsTrackingPreventionEnabled` property to toggle tracking prevention feature for all the WebView2's
+  /// There is `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` property to enable/disable tracking prevention feature
-  /// created in the same environment.
-If enabled, `TrackingPreventionLevel` is set to `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_BALANCED` by default
+  ///  for all the WebView2's created in the same environment.
+If enabled, `PreferredTrackingPreventionLevel` is set to
-  /// for all the WebView2's and profiles created in the same enviroment.
-If disabled `TrackingPreventionLevel`
+  /// `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_BALANCED` by default for all the WebView2's and profiles created in the same environment
-  /// will be `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_OFF` and cannot be changed to other levels.
+  /// or is set to the level whatever value was last changed/persisted to the profile.
+If disabled `PreferredTrackingPreventionLevel`
+  /// is not respected by WebView2.
+If `PreferredTrackingPreventionLevel` is set when the feature is disabled, the property value get changed and
+  /// persisted but it will takes effect only if `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` is true.
+  ///
-  /// See `IsTrackingPreventionEnabled` for more details.
+  /// See `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` for more details.
-  [propget] HRESULT TrackingPreventionLevel(
+  [propget] HRESULT PreferredTrackingPreventionLevel(
       [out, retval] COREWEBVIEW2_TRACKING_PREVENTION_LEVEL* value);
-  /// Set the `TrackingPreventionLevel` property.
+  /// Set the `PreferredTrackingPreventionLevel` property.
   ///
-  /// If `IsTrackingPreventionEnabled` is false, this property will not be updated and the current tracking prevention level will remain
+  /// If `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` is false, this property will be changed and persisted to the profile but
-  /// as `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_OFF`.
+  /// the WebView2 ignores the level silently.
-  [propput] HRESULT TrackingPreventionLevel(
+  [propput] HRESULT PreferredTrackingPreventionLevel(
       [in] COREWEBVIEW2_TRACKING_PREVENTION_LEVEL value);
 }
 ```